 7 Grand Shrine Of Ise, Japan

-The Grand Shrine of Ise is a very important place for the Shinto religion, because it was built to honor Amaterasu, a goddess of the sun and the universe.
-Interestingly, the shrine was constructed without a single nail.
+The Grand Shrine of Ise in Japan is a very important place for the Shinto religion, because it was built to honor Amaterasu, a goddess of the sun and the universe.
+Interestingly, the Inner Shrine, Naiku, was constructed without a single nail.
 Even more interestingly, this temple is rebuilt every 20 years, according to the Shinto idea of death and rebirth (most recently, it took place in 2013).
 And every time they reconstruct the shrine anew, they keep on using the wood joining technique and never utilize nails.

-To keep the place holy, only priests and imperial family members can go there.
+To keep the place holy, only priests and members of the imperial family of Japan can go there.
 Everyone else can gaze at the temple from the outside, through wooden fences.

 6 Surtsey, Iceland